sidju/add-ed/README.md

 2. Checking off ToDo:s.
 Look into the [TODOS.md](TODOS.md) file, pick a task to do and go wild.
 You can add a PR to prevent others from working on the same task (mark it as WIP until relevant to review).
+3. Create issues for undocumented or unexpected behaviour.
+4. Request support for your use-cases.
+Create a feature request issue for what you need.
+(Look into [POTENTIAL_FEATURES.md](POTENTIAL_FEATURES.md) to see if a similar feature is prepared and if so note it in the feature request.)